Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Nonlocal pseudosymmetries and B acklund transformations

-On the other hand, to calculate pseudosymmetries (or, $r$-pseudosymmetries) of $\mathcal{\ensuremath{Y}}$, one needs to know its conservation laws $\mu$ (or, horizontal $1$-forms $\gamma$ satisfying the zero-curvature condition) first.
-Therefore, for the practical application of the procedure described above, it is necessary first to determine not only differential coverings but also some $\mu$ or $\gamma$, should one be interested to $r$-pseudosymmetries.
-Based on the results of the previous section, it is therefore clear that in the case of an equation with two independent variables ($n=2$) a particularly advantageous situation is that of equations admitting zero-curvature representations: indeed, starting from these representations, the Riccati coverings together with associated nonlocal conservation laws $\mu$ remain automatically determined and one can directly pass to search for corresponding pseudosymmetries.
-Instead, we do not yet have a result analogous to that of Proposition \ref{ZCR-Riccati_NLCL} that can help us construct the horizontal $1$-forms $\gamma$ needed to compute $r$-pseudosymmetries.
-Hence, calculating the possible $r$-pseudosymmetries admitted by the Riccati coverings, associated with ZCRs, remains rather complicated, as is already the case with the $r$-pseudosymmetries of an equation $\mathcal{\ensuremath{E}}$, without considering any differentiable covering at all, so much so that for these $r$-pseudosymmetries, it is not easy to find significant examples in the literature.
-On the other hand, in the context of this work, we think that $r$-pseudosymmetries should play an important role when the Riccati covering has dimension greater than $1$, because in this case the covering equations themselves impose non-trivial compatibility conditions for the invariants of a possible pseudosymmetry, thus indicating the existence in this case of strong restrictions on the possibility of having pseudosymmetries.
-Therefore, starting from a $\ell\times\ell$ matrix-valued ZCR, with $\ell>2$, looking for $(\ell-1)$-pseudosymmetries is more natural.
-This is what we did, for instance, in Example \ref{exa:Tzitzeica2}, where we used a $\mathfrak{sl}_{3}(\mathbb{R})$-valued ZCR of the Tzitzeica equation to show that the ABT found in \cite{Brez} is also obtainable by following the approach described above, by using a $2$-pseudosymmetry of the corresponding Riccati covering.
-Thus we believe that the question of the computation of these $r$-pseudosymmetries deserves a further detailed study.
-The same is true for the more general question on the role that pseudosymmetries and $r$-pseudosymmetries can have in the integrability property of an equation.
-We also believe that pseudosymmetries can play a fundamental role in studying Bäcklund transformations in higher dimensions.
+Unfortunately, one does not have yet an analogous result for $r$-pseudosymmetries.
+Hence, calculating the possible $r$-pseudosymmetries admitted by the Riccati-type differentiable coverings, associated with ZCRs, remains rather complicated; as is already the case without considering any differentiable covering so much so that in the literature it is not easy to find significant examples of $r$-pseudosymmetries of differential equations.
+Yet we believe that r-pseudosymmetries should play an important role when the Riccati-type differentiable covering has dimension greater than $1$, because the larger number of covering equations in this case may lead to greater restrictions on the existence of pseudosymmetries; therefore, in the case of $\ell \times \ell $ matrix-valued ZCR, with $\ell >2$, the more general $r$-pseudosymmetries should play a key role.
+For instance, in t{Example~\ref{exa:Tzitzeica2}}, we show that the auto-B\"{a}cklund transformation of the Tzitzeica equation found in \cite{Brez} can be obtained by using a $2$-pseudosymmetry of the covering obtained from an $\mathfrak{sl}_{3}(\mathbb{R})$-valued ZCR.
+Thus, the computation of $r$-pseudosymmetries deserves further detailed study.
+The same is true for the more general question on the role that pseudosymmetries and $r$-pseudosymmetries can have in the integrability property of an equation; in particular, we believe that they can play a fundamental role in studying B\"{a}cklund transformations in higher dimensions.
 These and other questions will be addressed in future works.